How to Find and Choose a Financial Advisor in 7 Steps

 5. Vet a financial advisor’s background.

 In addition to checking credentials, thoroughly review an advisor’s professional background: investigating if he or she has left a previous firm due to disciplinary issues or is currently facing any regulatory actions.
 Uncovering any red flags should prompt you to look deeper or reconsider your relationship with the advisor.
-You can use BrokerCheck—a tool provided by FINRA, the regulatory agency overseeing advisors who manage investment transactions—and the U.S. Securities and Exchange Commission (SEC) website to do this, both resources allowing you to search for financial advisors and review potential disciplinary actions/complaints.
+You can use BrokerCheck—a tool provided by FINRA, the self-regulatory organization that oversees broker-dealers and their registered representatives—and the U.S. Securities and Exchange Commission (SEC) website to do this, both resources allowing you to search for financial advisors and review potential disciplinary actions/complaints.

 6. Learn more about the financial advisor’s employer.